-☐ Water-at least one gallon per person per day for at least three days ☐ Food-nonperishable food for at least three days; select items that require no cooki ing, preparation, or refrigeration such as high energy foods and ready-to-eat canned meat, vegetables, fruit ☐ Manual can opener (if the food is canned), preferably on a multi-tool Reusable plates, cups, utensils, saucepan (a metal bowl can double as a cup or pla ate) ☐ First aid kit , ☐ Prescription medications and medical equipment/care aids ☐ N95- or N100-rated dust masks Personal sanitation supplies, such as moist towelettes, garbage bags and plastic tie es ☐ Hand-crank or battery operated flashlight ☐ Hand-crank radio or battery operated cell phone charger ☐ All-hazards NOAA (National Oceanic and Atmospheric Administration) weather rad io Extra batteries at the size required ☐ Brightly colored plastic poncho (can be used as shelter, clothing or a marker) All personnel s ☐ Weather appropriate clothing to keep your family warm and dry maintain a bas ☐ Cash in the local currency of preparedne ☐ Any tools needed for turning off utilities all potential ha ☐ Local maps and your family emergency plan You are encou ☐ Important documents, including will, medical and financial to get an emer power of attorney, property documents, medical instructions supply kit, mak ☐ Emergency preparedness handbook family emerge ☐ Your command reporting information - know the Army Disaster plan and be inf Personnel Accountability and Assessment System (ADPAAS) about what mi happen.
-Additional considerations ☐ Infant formula and diapers if you have young children ☐ Pets supplies, including food, water, medication, leash, travel case and documents ☐ Sleeping bag or other weather-appropriate bedding - for each person 7 ☐ Disinfectant A LI COLO ☐ Matches or flint in a waterproof container ☐ Coats, jackets and rain gear ☐ Fire extinguisher CONSTRUCTOR IN CONTROL OF CONTROL ☐ Paper and pencil ☐ Books, games, puzzles, toys and other activities for children ☐ Any items necessary for a specific type of disaster 1
+☐ Water-at least one gallon per person per day for at least three days ☐ Food-nonperishable food for at least three days; select items that require no cooking or refrigeration such as high energy foods and ready-to-eat canned meat, vegetables, fi ruit ☐ Manual can opener (if the food is canned), preferably on a multi-tool Reusable plates, cups, utensils, saucepan (a metal bowl can double as a cup or plates). te) ☐ First aid kit ☐ Prescription medications and medical equipment/care aids ☐ N95- or N100-rated dust masks ☐ Personal sanitation supplies, such as moist towelettes, garbage bags and plastic tie s ☐ Hand-crank or battery-operated flashlight ☐ Hand-crank radio or battery-operated cell phone charger ☐ All-hazards NOAA (National Oceanic and Atmospheric Administration) weather radio 0 □ Extra batteries at the size required ☐ Brightly colored plastic poncho (can be used as shelter, clothing or a marker) All personnel s ☐ Weather appropriate clothing to keep your family warm and dry maintain a bas ☐ Cash in the local currency of preparednes ☐ Any tools needed for turning off utilities all potential ha ☐ Local maps and your family emergency plan You are encou ☐ Important documents, including will, medical and financial to get an emer power of attorney, property documents, medical instructions supply kit, mak ☐ Emergency preparedness handbook family emerger ☐ Your command reporting information - know the Army Disaster plan and be inf Personnel Accountability and Assessment System (ADPAAS) about what mi happen.
+Additional considerations ☐ Infant formula and diapers if you have young children ☐ Pets supplies, including food, water, medication, leash, travel case and documents ☐ Sleeping bag or other weather-appropriate bedding for each person ☐ Disinfectant LELL COL ☐ Matches or flint in a waterproof container ☐ Coats, jackets and rain gear A FI NO ☐ Fire extinguisher HISTORIES AND ☐ Paper and pencil 图画 ☐ Books, games, puzzles, toys and other activities for children Any items necessary for a specific type of disaster